-Final Exams for day classes are scheduled for the Fall 2012 semester on December 10-14 and May 6-10 for the Spring 2013 semester.
+Final Exams for day classes are scheduled for May 4-8 for the Spring 2015 semester.
 The academic calendar, which contains the schedule for finals, is in the College Catalog and course schedule listing.
 Please make any necessary flight arrangements after the final exam week.
 Students will not be permitted to take early finals unless extenuating circumstances exist.
-"Extenuating circumstance" means illness, a verified family emergency or participation in officially sponsored travel in support of an event arranged by the College.
+"Extenuating circumstances" means illness, a verified family emergency or participation in officially sponsored travel in support of an event arranged by the College.
 Travel arrangements must be made in sufficient time that tickets may be obtained after final exams and the semester is officially over.
 All requests for early finals must be made in person to the Academic Affairs Office.